legend507/MyLeetCodeSolutions/README.md

 # Smart use of Counter
 from collections import Counter ret = Counter(a_list) # This gives a dict with key = each element in a_list, value = times of occurance.
+# Counter is a subclass of dict, takes O(n) to construct, but O(1) to get each individual elements.
 ```

 No.1730, shortest route to reach destination problem, solutions is in BFS.